Noovolari/leapp-website/_pages/article.markdown

 Interested in this?
 [Join the community](https://join.slack.com/t/noovolari/shared_invite/zt-opn8q98k-HDZfpJ2_2U3RdTnN~u_B~Q) or [email us](mailto:info@noovolari.com?subject=Leapp Pro: Feedback and questions) to stay up to date!

-Also, we plan to release a **multi-team version** to **facilitate collaboration between professionals while meeting Governance needs.**
+Also, we plan to release a **team and multi-team version** to **facilitate collaboration between professionals while meeting Governance needs.**

 ## We know it will not finish here.